 From HubSpot, a description of personas, “Donor Personas are fictional representations of your ideal donors.
 Use what you already know about your donor demographics and donor behavior, along with educated speculation about their personal histories, inspirations, and concerns.”

 “A buyer persona is a semi-fictional representation of your ideal customer based on market research and real data about your existing customers.
 When creating your buyer persona(s), consider including customer demographics, behavior patterns, motivations, and goals.
 The more detailed you are, the better.”

 The problem with most marketing is that they want to be safe, conservative, and not take a chance.
-It’s up to you, but superb marketing is going out on that limb and using data to help make sure it’s the right one. 🙂
+It’s up to you, but great marketing is going out on that limb and using data to help make sure it’s the right one. 🙂

 The content of the video is a whole other story!
-Send me a request to find out more:

 Send me a request to find out how I can help you build your stories: